-And so we've gathered together 10 impressive pieces of extraterrestrial design, featuring graphical celebrations of space missions, artistic interpretations of space itself, a smart branding project and even a stunning piece of VFX work.
-Tell us what you think in the comments, and be sure to let us know of any amazing pieces of space-inspired design that we might have missed.
+That's why w we've gathered together 12 stunning pieces of extraterrestrial design, featuring graphical celebrations of space missions, artistic interpretations of space itself, a smart branding project and even a stunning piece of VFX work.

-We love this new site by Ariel Waldman and Lisa Ballard; Spaceprob.es' gallery of man-made machines sent out into the solar system – and beyond – looks amazing, thanks to its striking silhouettes and responsive design.
+Spaceprob.es is a gallery showcasing the man-made machines sent out into the solar system and beyond, created by Ariel Waldman and Lisa Ballard.
+And it looks amazing, thanks to its striking silhouettes and responsive design.

-And behind each silhouette can be found interesting facts about each space probe's mission, including the latest news about it and some cool links as well.
-If you're after your own 3D printed model of the New Horizons probe, or if you fancy listening to Voyager's 'Sounds of Earth' golden record, you'll find links here.
+Behind each silhouette can be found interesting facts about each space probe's mission, including the latest news about it and some cool links as well.
+Plus, if you're after your own 3D printed model of the New Horizons probe, or if you fancy listening to Voyager's 'Sounds of Earth' golden record, you'll find links here.

-Tom Anders Watkins created this colourful piece in just three hours after being invited to take part in a design challenge at an Adobe Creative Jam in November 2014.
+Tom Anders Watkins created this colourful piece in just three hours after being invited to take part in a design challenge at an Adobe Creative Jam.
 Given 'Your Creative Muse' as a brief, Watkins came up with an image depicting Felix Baumgartner's epic Space Jump, which for him acts as a reminder to take risks and conquer your fears.
-You can see an animated version of the project on Behance, and Watkins has also made prints available.
+You can see an animated version of the project on Behance.

 We liked Jack Harvatt's simple, rounded typeface so much that we featured it as our Font of the Day.
 Available in two weights – light and bold – and including extended glyphs, the space-inspired Moon is completely free for personal use; contact Harvatt if you require an affordable commercial licence.